percona/pmm-doc/docs/dbaas/architecture.md

 ## DBaaS operator

-DBaaS operator is responsible of creating and managing databases [following operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) and depends on underlying operators for running psmdb and pxc clusters.
-It provides a simplify API to the end user and allows to use one API to manage database clusters via kubectl
+DBaaS operator is responsible for creating and managing databases [following operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) and depends on underlying operators for running psmdb and pxc clusters.
+It provides a simplified API to the end user and allows to use of one API to manage database clusters via `kubectl`.